edgelesssys/contrast/docs/docs/architecture/attestation.md

 This includes all Pods of the Contrast deployment that run inside Confidential Containers and generate cryptographic evidence reflecting their current configuration and state.
 Their evidence is rooted in the [hardware measurements](../basics/confidential-containers.md) from the CPU and their [confidential VM environment](../components/runtime.md).
 The details of this evidence are given below in the section on [Evidence Generation and Appraisal](#evidence-generation-and-appraisal).
-In RATS terminology, these Pods implement a layered attestation environment:

 ```
               .-------------.